Plausible GMM: A Quasi-Bayesian Approach: Theoretical results

 Theorem \ref{th4} verifies that intervals constructed making use of a normal approximation constructed conditional on fixed value of $\mu$ also have asymptotically correct coverage under the corresponding conditional measure.
 In practice, $\widehat{J}_{T}\left(\widehat{\theta}(\mu)\right)^{-1}$ in Theorem \ref{th4} can be computed by multiplying the variance-covariance matrix of the MCMC sequence $S=\left(\theta^{(1)},\theta^{(2)},\ldots,\theta^{(B)}\right)$, where $B$ denotes the simulation sample size, by $T$ in settings where MCMC is used to approximate the quasi-posterior at a fixed value of $\mu$.
 As with Theorem \ref{th3}, it is then immediate that a union of intervals obtained using this approach under a support restriction on $\mu$ delivers valid frequentist inference.

 Note that we state these results for completeness and to verify that the quasi-Bayes approach can be used to deliver frequentist valid inference under only support restrictions as in \cite{armstrong2021sensitivity}.
 However, our chief interest is in using quasi-Bayes approaches in settings where informative prior information is of use.
 If valid frequentist inference under a support restriction is the goal, it is not clear there is much advantage to adopting the framework presented in this paper.
+Nevertheless, our posterior density assigns probability mass to both $\theta$ and $\mu$, enabling a ranking across different parameter values.
+This offers richer information than a simple interval estimate.